 If you have a FASTA file with many protein sequences, you might define an iterator that builds a query for each protein sequence in the file

-Then the queries are generated and sent in batches via send_requests_by_batches
+Then the queries are generated and sent in batches via send_requests_by_batches and the results are processed as they become available:

 Processing a folder with multiple files